timmyomahony/craft-remote-sync/README.md

 📓 [**Documentation**](https://craft-plugins.timmyomahony.com/remote-sync) | 💳 [**Purchase**](https://plugins.craftcms.com/remote-sync?craft4) | 🤷🏻‍♂️ [**Get help**](https://craft-plugins.timmyomahony.com/remote-sync/docs/get-help)

-Remote Sync is a plugin for Craft CMS that helps you sync your database and assets across multiple Craft environments via cloud destinations like AWS, Digital Ocean & Backblaze.{% .lead %}
+Remote Sync is a plugin for Craft CMS that helps you sync your database and assets across multiple Craft environments via cloud destinations like AWS, Digital Ocean & Backblaze.

 This makes it easier to move from local development to staging and onto production and avoids the need to regularly SSH into servers to perform database dumps and restores.